Robust Graph Contrastive Learning with Information Restoration: Experiments

 \subsection{Sensitivity Analysis}

-We examine the sensitivity of GCHS to the hyperparameter $\eta$ in Eqn.~\ref{eqn-san-obj-2}.
+In this section, we discuss the tuning strategy of the vital hyperparameter $\eta$ in Eqn.~\ref{eqn-san-obj-2}.
+To mimic the real environment, it is assumed that the defender cannot acquire the attacking scenarios (such as the attack type, attack degree, and victim nodes or edges and etc.), and the label information of the given graph.
+That is, the defender can only utilize the attribute matrix, the suspected perturbed adjacency matrix, and the node embeddings of GCL to determine the best choice of $\eta$.
+To tackle this issue, as previously mentioned in Sec.~\ref{sec-unsupervised-tuning}, we craft a pseudo normalized cut loss $\mathcal{L}_{pnc}^{*}$ to tune the vital hyperparameter $\eta$.
 To be specific, we report the best pseudo normalized cut loss $\mathcal{L}_{pnc}^{t^{*}}$ and the node classification accuracy with attack power equal to $10\%$ for CLGA and Mettack as exemplar and present the results in Fig.~\ref{fig-Sensitivity}.
-Moreover, we tune the hyperparameter $\eta$ ranged in $[0,0.0001,0.001,0.01,0.1,1,3,5].$ The experiments demonstrate that too large and too small $\eta$ may lead to sub-optimal performance on GCHS under different attacking scenarios.
+Moreover, we tune the hyperparameter $\eta$ ranged in $[0,0.0001,0.001,0.01,0.1,1,3,5].$ The experiments demonstrate that too large and too small $\eta$ may lead to sub-optimal performance on \textbf{GCIR} under different attacking scenarios.
 Alternatively, for all the cases listed in Fig.~\ref{fig-Sensitivity} $\eta=1$ can achieve the minimum $\mathcal{L}_{pnc}^{t^{*}}$ (coincide with the best node classification accuracy).